 As I just mentioned, my coin purse sewing pattern is made with lining and I tried one of the purses with interfacing.
 I found this version a lot sturdier and durable than the purse without interfacing but using interfacing will make sewing a little harder and will require a thicker needle and thread.
 The choice is yours but remember, this coin purse sewing pattern is designed to carry coins which can get pretty heavy so you need to make your Hello Kitty coin purse as durable as possible.

-My Kitty coin purse sewing pattern can be purchased here and is free for my sewing email subscribers.
-You can sign up using the form below.
+My Kitty coin purse sewing pattern can be purchased here.

 Kitty coin purse